RecycledMedia/interview-backend/README.md

 ### Install Django
 > pip3 install django
+> pip3 install djangorestframework

 ### Running project
-Make sure you are in the 'interview-backend/django' folder and then run the following command
+Make sure you are in the 'interview-backend/django-app' folder and then run the following command
 > python manage.py runserver

 You can see the results at http://127.0.0.1:8000